ezrosent/frawk/README.md

 ## Installation

-In addition to [installing Rust](https://rustup.rs/), you will need an installation of LLVM 9.0 on your machine.
-See [this site](https://apt.llvm.org/) for installation on Linux; `brew install llvm@9` or similar seem to work on Mac OS.
+In addition to [installing Rust](https://rustup.rs/), you will need an installation of LLVM 10.0 on your machine.
+See [this site](https://apt.llvm.org/) for installation on Linux; `brew install llvm@10` or similar seem to work on Mac OS.
 Other versions of LLVM may work as well.
+Depending on where your package manager puts these libraries, you may need to point `LLVM_SYS_100_PREFIX` at the llvm library installation (e.g.
-While the LLVM backend is recommended, it is possible to build frawk only with support for its bytecode
-interpreter: to do so, build without the `llvm_backend` feature.
+`/usr/lib/llvm-10`).
+While the LLVM backend is recommended, it is possible to build frawk only with support for its bytecode interpreter: to do so, build without the `llvm_backend` feature.

 With those prerequesites, cloning this repository and a `cargo build --release` or `cargo install --path <frawk repo path>` will produce a binary that you can